observablehq/inspector/README.md

 <a href="#inspector_pending" name="inspector_pending">#</a> *inspector*.**pending**()

 Called whenever the variable associated with this inspector is being evaluated.
 The variable may resolve synchronously or asynchronously — so the inspector is considered to be in a *pending* state until either **fulfilled** or **rejected** is subsequently called.
-While *pending*, this inspector adds an `Observable--running` class to the associated DOM node.
+While *pending*, this inspector adds an `observablehq--running` class to the associated DOM node.

 <a href="#inspector_fulfilled" name="inspector_fulfilled">#</a> *inspector*.**fulfilled**(value)